laila-chammaa/poll-system/README.md

 5. Create polllib.jar by building the polllib project separately.
 Make sure you're generating a jar by going to File -> Project Structure -> Artifacts -> + JAR

-5. Include the polllib.jar in your libraries by clicking File -> Project Structure -> Libraries.
+6. Include the polllib.jar in your libraries by clicking File -> Project Structure -> Libraries.

+7. To setup the DB:

+      a. create local sql server

+      b. connect thro intellij datasource

+      c. add your database password to resources/META-INF/persistence.xml in the password prop

+8. to get sending emails working, create a sender.json with a valid email+password in the user-management/resources dir

 ### Frontend: